-- points designed to align with pedestrian desire lines.
-A number of other policies perform positively through supporting the attractiveness, accessibility, and connectivity of places.
-Key policies in this respect include Policy 1 (Settlement Pattern, Layout and Densities), Policy 4 (Respecting Local Character in Design), Policy 6 (Landscaping), Policy 11 (Revised Village Envelope) and Policy 18 (Key Landscape Features). - 6.52 Policy 3 (Parking Provision) is noteworthy as seeks to address the clutter of onstreet parking in many parts of Alderholt.
-This would contribute towards addressing local congestion and accessibility issues, including improving road safety for pedestrians. - 6.53 More broadly in relation to transportation, another key objective of the draft plan is to support the project to re-use the former railway for recreation and onward connection to Fordingbridge.
-The trailway is a priority to improve the efficiency of the transport network and lead to other benefits for the town and is supported through Policy 9 (The Trailway).
-The potential of the Alderholt Trailway has been recognised in the first draft of the Dorset Council Local Plan, and Local Transport Plan. - 6.54 In terms of the site allocations, given limited sustainable transport opportunities within the village, it is recognised that continued reliance on the private vehicle is likely to prevail.
+- through Policy 9 (The Trailway).
+The potential of the Alderholt Trailway was recognised in the first draft of the Dorset Council Local Plan, with further feasibility studies currently ongoing to establish the most appropriate route. - 6.63 In terms of the site allocations, given limited sustainable transport opportunities within the village, it is recognised that continued reliance on the private vehicle is likely to prevail.
 Consideration is also given to the small-scale employment to be delivered alongside housing at Paddock South of Daggons Road, which could lead to further congestion on Daggons Road / Station Road where most of the village's facilities are located.
 To address this, site allocation Policy 13 seeks to ensure employment areas are on the road frontage, and that an extension to the existing pavement is made, among other requirements.
-Notably, future connections through land to the south to provide pedestrian / cycle links to the Trailway should be included within the design of the layout. - 6.55 Alderholt Nursery and Land south of Blackwater Grove notably have poor footpath connectivity into the village, and therefore a requirement of site allocation Policy 12 (Alderholt Nursery) and Policy 14 (Land south of Blackwater Grove) is that pedestrian access should be improved, providing safe and attractive access into the village by foot. - 6.56 The access via Blackwater Grove and Blackwater Close is not suitable for high levels of traffic, and this is reflected in the proposal (i.e., only 15 dwellings). - 6.57 It is considered that the requirements set out through the site allocation policies and the wider policy framework seek to utilise opportunities within the village to maximise use of and access to active/ sustainable travel.
+Notably, future connections through land to the south to provide the potential for pedestrian / cycle links to the recreational Trailway, if this is extended westwards from the village, should be included within the design of the layout. - 6.64 Alderholt Nursery and Land south of Blackwater Grove notably have poor footpath connectivity into the village, and therefore a requirement of site allocation Policy 12 (Alderholt Nursery) and Policy 14 (Land south of Blackwater Grove) is that pedestrian access should be improved, providing safe and attractive access into the village by foot.
+Vehicular and pedestrian access options proposed at Land South of Blackwater Grove have been confirmed by Dorset Council as being appropriate, and may be able to accommodate additional development (although this would need to be assessed).
+The access via Blackwater Grove and Blackwater Close is however not suitable for high levels of traffic, and this is reflected in the proposal (i.e., only 15 dwellings). - 6.65 It is considered that the requirements set out through the site allocation policies and the wider policy framework seek to utilise opportunities within the village to maximise use of and access to active/ sustainable travel.
 It is recognised that more strategic highways/ transport issues are beyond of the scope of the Neighbourhood Plan.
 Overall effects are therefore considered likely to be minor negative.